 3. Managing cashflow during major life events

 Starting a business, having children, or taking parental leave can all create short-term income drops.
-Interest-only loans can help you manage these periods without falling behind.

 The Investment Strategy Angle